-- Determine appropriate delegation of purchasing authority to the Finance/Administration and Logistics Sections. - Confer with Legal Advisor prior to issuing rules and emergency orders. - □ Coordinate with the Policy Group as necessary.
+Determine appropriate delegation of purchasing authority to the Finance/Administration and Logistics Sections.

+- Confer with Legal Advisor prior to issuing rules and emergency orders. - □ Coordinate with the Policy Group, as necessary.

-- Establish and maintain a safe working environment. - □ Ensure Public Information Officer (PIO) coordinates and conducts news conferences in collaboration with the PIOs on-scene. - Authorize PIO to release information to the media and to coordinate with the PIOs at school sites as needed. - Monitor performance of District personnel for signs of stress or under-performance; initiate counseling services as appropriate in coordination with Personnel Unit of the Logistics Section. - Monitor section level activities to assure that all appropriate actions are being taken. - □ Facilitate the change from disaster response activities to recovery activities as the emergency subsides.
+- Confer with Safety Officer to create and maintain a safe working environment. - □ Ensure Public Information Officer (PIO) coordinates and conducts news conferences in collaboration with the PIOs on-scene. - Authorize PIO to release information to the media and to coordinate with the PIOs at school sites as needed. - Be aware of signs of stress in yourself and other EOC responders; initiate counseling services as appropriate in coordination with Personnel Unit of the Logistics Section. - Monitor section level activities to assure that all appropriate actions are being completed as assigned. - □ Facilitate the change from disaster response activities to recovery activities as the emergency subsides.

-- Review Resources in Common EOC Responsibilities on page 36. - Assess the need to request or provide resources via Mutual Aid.
-Ensure all Mutual Aid requests are placed via the Los Angeles County Operational Area EOC. - □ Work with the EOC Section Coordinators to ensure all EOC Sections have appropriate equipment, staffing, and information to work effectively.
+- Assess the need to request or provide resources via Mutual Aid.
+Ensure all Mutual Aid requests are placed via the Los Angeles County Operational Area EOC. - □ Work with the EOC Section leaders to ensure all EOC Sections have appropriate equipment, staffing, and information to work effectively.